janjiralakirankumar/Docker-Essentials-New-001/Lab: Creating and Using Custom Docker Images.md

 which wget
 ```

-If the output is empty, the packages are not installed.
+The commands will return the paths if the packages are installed.
+If not, there will be no output.

 ### Step 3: Install Packages Manually

-Install the missing packages inside the container.
+If the packages are not installed, update the package list and install them:

 ```bash
 apt update
 apt install -y curl tree wget
 ```

+- `apt update`: Updates the list of available packages and their versions.
+- `apt install -y curl tree wget`: Installs the `curl`, `tree`, and `wget` packages without prompting for confirmation.

 Verify the installation: